Broken Function Level Authorization

 5. User Activity Monitoring

 Monitoring user activities can help detect unusual behavior that might indicate an exploitation attempt.
-For example, if a user accesses functions beyond their role, it could trigger an alert for further investigation.
+For example, a user accessing functions beyond their role could trigger an alert for further investigation.

 6. Education and Training